aenygma/davis-cyber-sec-club/wkshp2-os-basics/Readme.md

 * Doesn't need to stand idle when there's other work.

 We can do multiple things at once, if we can time-slice and keep track of things.
+If we can keep record and state of the activities, we can service things more efficiently.

+---
+## State of the state: Bean counting

+If we can keep track of how the cooking is done, we can set more things in action.

+In reality the flow looks a lot more like

 TODO: